-We all have those days where nothing seems to go our way and somehow you were grumpy before even getting out of bed.
+We all have those days where nothing seems to go our way and somehow you were grumpy before even getting out of bed and everything seems to be ruining your mood.

 Some days our bad mood might be completely justified by obvious reasons but there are those times when we feel down without knowing why.